Toxic, Cancer Causing Chemicals In Toothpaste

-We hope this information has added some positive enrichment to your life.
-We are always here to help with any questions or concerns that you may have.
+We hope this information has sprinkled some positive enrichment into your life.
+We’re always here, ready to brighten your day and assist with any questions or concerns you might have.
 Please contact us for more information.
 Have a wonderful, healthy day!

 Information Disclaimer: The following statements are for educational purposes only and have not been evaluated by the FDA.
 We encourage you to speak with your preferred medical advisor to determine if this information is right for you.
 This article is not intended to diagnose, treat, cure, or prevent any disease.